 Have your say on planning policy

-We are carrying out a Call for Sites from 26 August to 23 October 2022.
+We carried out a Call for Sites from 26 August to 23 October 2022.

-This is an opportunity for anyone (including residents, landowners, agents, and developers) to tell us your views on the future use of land and buildings in the Borough.
-Where sites may no longer be required for their current use and could become available for development or redevelopment, we would like you to tell us.
+This was an opportunity for anyone to tell us their views on the future use of land and buildings in the Borough.
+Where sites may no longer be required for their current use and could become available for development or redevelopment, we asked you to tell us.

-This process will ensure that we have up-to-date evidence of the availability and potential development sites across the borough.
+This process sought to ensure that we have up-to-date evidence of the availability and potential development sites across the borough.

-An online digital portal has been developed to help deliver an easier, more efficient and transparent service for landowners and communities which allows users to submit proposed sites and supporting information directly in the portal.
+The consultation was hosted through an online digital portal, Placemaker, to help deliver an easier, more efficient and transparent service for landowners and communities which allowed users to submit proposed sites and supporting information directly.

 Biodiversity SPD: Scoping Report